Areas of study

 The Master of Music in Music History allows students to pursue detailed work in music history and prepares them for further work in musicology.
 The program includes courses in performance practice, notation and genres, as well as specially designed topical seminars.
 These experiences are reinforced by participation in the departmental ensembles: the Afro-Caribbean Ensemble, the Balinese Gamelan, the Early Music Ensemble and the New Music Ensemble.

 The Master of Music in Ethnomusicology is a 34-credit-hour program that includes seminars in ethnomusicology, music history and disciplines related to the field such as popular culture, ethnic studies and women’s studies.
-Students study history and literature of ethnomusicology and the music cultures of Indonesia and/or the African diaspora, the Middle East, Central Asia, and global popular cultures while also receiving training in field methodology and special topics.
-The degree offers performance opportunities in Balinese Gamelan and Afro-Caribbean Ensembles, as well as music workshop options in Bali, Indonesia, and Ghana, West Africa.
+Students study history and literature of ethnomusicology and the music cultures of the Africa and the African diaspora, the Middle East, Central Asia, and global popular cultures while also receiving training in field methodology and various other special topics.
+The degree offers performance opportunities in Balinese Gamelan, Afro-Caribbean, and other ensembles.
 The program culminates in a thesis and prepares students for further work in ethnomusicology.

 The Master of Music in Music Theory degree totals 34 semester hours and normally takes two years to complete.
 Included are seminars in research techniques, structural analysis, style analysis and 20-century analysis.
 Electives and independent studies allow students to pursue subjects of special interest to them.
 Oral examinations in aural skills, bibliography and analysis are taken in residence.
 Study culminates in a thesis.

 Performance majors may select from the following.
 Considerable flexibility is permitted within an individual program to meet the special needs of students.